loganpkg/spot/README.md

 Backslashes
 -----------

-Backslashes (that still remain after preprocessing) outside of a character set cause the following character to be treated literally.
+Backslashes (that remain after preprocessing) outside of a character set cause the following character to be treated literally.
 For example, `\*` would be interpreted as a character set containing only the character `*` and not the zero-or-many operator.
 Likewise `\[` would be treated as a character set